Eschatologue/CM_wiki/docs/glossary.md

 <!-- --8<-- [start:breaking-objects] -->

 Objects can be harmed by attacks and by some spells, using the rules below.
-If an object is exceedingly fragile, the DM may allow a creature to break it automatically with the Attack or Utilize action.
+If an object is exceedingly fragile, the DM may allow a creature to break it automatically with the Attack or Utilise action.

 **Armour Class**{ .inl } The Object Armour Class table suggests ACs for various substances.